Iran rules out broader U.S. talks as Trump hints at sending 2nd carrier

 U.S. President Trump meets Israeli PM Netanyahu at the White House in Washington

-Trump told Axios on Tuesday that it was a “no-brainer” for any deal to cover Iran’s nuclear program, but that he thought it should also address Iran’s ballistic missile stockpiles.
+Trump told Axios on Tuesday that it was a “no-brainer” for any deal to cover Iran’s nuclear program but that he thought it should also address Iran’s ballistic missile stockpiles.

-Iranian officials have ruled out putting its missiles, one of the largest such arsenals in the Middle East, up for discussion.
+Iran has ruled out putting its missiles, one of the largest such arsenals in the Middle East, up for discussion.

-Israel is concerned that Iran is expanding production of the missile program, which was damaged in the 12 day war between the countries last year.
+Israel is concerned that Iran is expanding production of the missile program, which was damaged in the 12-day war between the countries last year.

 ×